hippo-digital/hippo-data-science-techtask/README.md

 # The Test!

-We'd like you to answer the following questions, using the language of your choice (Python, SQL or R)
+We'd like you to answer the following questions, using the language of your choice (Python, SQL)

 If you are comfortable in more than one, please feel free to share one or more solutions in a different language.